blazium-engine/blazium-docs/contributing/documentation/contributing_to_the_documentation.rst

    Click the button **Propose changes**.

-5. On the following screens, click the **Create pull request** button until you see a message like *Username wants to merge 1 commit into blazium-engine:master from Username:patch-1*.
+5. On the following screens, click the **Create pull request** button until you see a message like *Username wants to merge 1 commit into blazium-engine:blazium-dev from Username:patch-1*.

 .. note::

-   If there are more commits than your own in the pull request it is likely that your branch was created using the wrong origin, due to "master" not being the current branch in step 2.
+   If there are more commits than your own in the pull request it is likely that your branch was created using the wrong origin, due to "blazium-dev" not being the current branch in step 2.
-   You will need to rebase your branch to "master" or create a new branch.
+   You will need to rebase your branch to "blazium-dev" or create a new branch.

 Another contributor will review your changes and merge them into the docs if they're good.
 They may also make changes or ask you to do so before merging.